tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 Unlike [P2728](https://isocpp.org/files/papers/P2728R0.html) (Unicode Part 1),
 the interfaces in this proposal refer to parts of the Unicode standard that are allowed to change over time.
-The normalization of code points is unlikely to change in Unicode N from what it was for those same code points in Unicode N-1, but since new code points are introduced with each new Unicode release, the normalization algorithms must be updated to keep up.
+The normalization of code points will not change in Unicode N from what it was for those same code points in Unicode N-1, but since new code points are introduced with each new Unicode release, the normalization algorithms must be updated to keep up.